 Werner Herzog is one of the best filmmakers of all time.
-In the world where the same scripts are regurgitated and it’s all budgets and marketing, Herzog always comes up with new ideas and tells a new story.
+In a world where the same scripts are regurgitated and it’s all budgets and marketing, Herzog always comes up with new ideas and tells a new story.
 And he’s doing it with tremendous zeal, even in his seventies and after producing more than 60 movies.

 Herzog is an insatiable craftsman, traveler, poet, writer, adventurer, and opera director.